 I’ve been making pumpkin pie sweetened with stevia for over ten years.
 And, I’ve finally perfected my own recipe so this will be the one I’ll be baking from now on.

-The problem with my original almond milk version is that the custard was too soft.
+My original almond milk version had a very soft custard.
 I used 3 whole eggs in that recipe which wasn’t enough to set the filling.

 Rather than use 3 whole eggs, I changed it to use 3 egg yolks and 1 whole large egg.
 And, using heavy cream instead of almond milk gives a better taste and texture.